Robidoux family: André Robidou

-Late spring or summer working as a member of the crew, André sails from La Rochelle, France to Île-Percé (on the Gaspé Peninsula of Quebec), Acadia and finally to Quebec aboard La Marguerite, a ship originally hailing from Dieppe, Normandy, (now Seine-Maritime), France.
-He arrives in the city of Quebec in late summer 1664.
-He came in some capacity for the fur trade but also would establish himself as a habitant.
-Later in 1664, André receives a concession of land in what is now Saint-Laurent on Île d'Orléans down river from Quebec.
-On 13 May 1665 André Robidou signs on as a sailor aboard the royal galiotte a type of small ship that worked the river trade hailing from Quebec.
-He then receives a concession of land on Côte Lauzon (now Lévis, Quebec), on 15 June 1665.
-He later gives up his concession of land on Côte Lauzon and Île-d'Orléans.
-He appears in the 1666 Quebec census as a matelot/sailor in the service of Eustache Lambert.
+Late spring or summer, possibly working as a member of the crew, André sailed from La Rochelle, France to Île-Percé (on the Gaspé Peninsula of Quebec), Acadia and finally to Quebec aboard La Marguerite, a ship originally hailing from Dieppe, Normandy, (now Seine-Maritime), France.
+He arrived in the city of Quebec in late summer 1661.
+In 1664, André received two concessions of land, one in what is now Saint-Laurent on Île d'Orléans down river from Quebec, and one in Cote Lauzon (now Levis, Quebec).
+Which came first is unknown.
+On 13 May 1665 André Robidou signed on as a sailor aboard the royal galiotte, a type of small ship that worked the river trade hailing from Quebec.
+He later gave up his concessions of land.
+He appeared in the 1666 Quebec census as a matelot/sailor living with Eustache Lambert.
 André's wife was one of the Filles du Roi, the King's Daughters, sent to Quebec to promote marriage, family formation, birth of children and therefore expansion of population.
 The date of their marriage is 7 June 1667 in the city of Quebec.
-We know from her marriage record that her mother was still living in Paris but her father was not.
-She arrived on board the first ship to sail from France in the year 1667 and arrived in the city of Québec that April.
-André and Jeanne had five children, the first daughter born in Québec in 1669, the rest including Guillaume Robidou, were born in the seigneurie of La Prairie having moved there around 1671.
-André died 31 Mar 1678, about 35, in La Prairie, then buried in Montreal.
-His widow Jeanne married Jacques Suprenant and thus became the founding mother of not one, but two of Canada's largest families.
+We know from her marriage record that her mother was still living but her father was not.
+She likely arrived in Quebec the previous fall.
+André and Jeanne had five children, the first daughter born in Québec in 1669, the rest, including Guillaume Robidoux, were born in the seigneurie of La Prairie, Quebec, having moved there around 1671.
+André died 31 Mar 1678, about 35, in the home of a surgeon in Montreal and then was buried in Montreal.
+His widow Jeanne married Jacques Surprenant and thus became the founding mother of not one, but two of Canada's largest families.